jacobm3/vault-local-demo/test-audit-hang/README.md

 - ./iptables-drop.sh
   - Drop connections on tcp/1515
 - ./big-kv.sh
-  - Fill the audit log buffer?
-Not sure why this is needed to repro next step.
+  - Consume the available TCP window buffer?
+Not sure exactly why else this is needed to reproduce the problem quickly.
 - time vault secrets list
   - Should be slow.
 Vault waits 8s for a server response that never arrives.
 - ./iptables-flush.sh